j-w0ng/seniorServe/README.md

 2. edit application.yml file in resources directory (seniorServe/src/main/resources) with credentials of datasource created in step 1 for data migration.
 3. run java application, interactions can be made through API endpoints; full list of endpoints to be provided.

+Front end portion of application can be found at: https://github.com/aliyamohamed13/SeniorServeReactApp